Sign Up For Special Offers & Exclusive Content

 I want my clients to really “own” their weights before increasing them.
 Most people benefit from using a mixture of progressive overload methods, which helps them make all the gains they possibly can with less load.
 Lifting heavier carries more risk of injury, and so doing more work with less load is a good way to mitigate that.
 Clients training purely for strength should be lifting with great technique and excellent control before increasing their weights.

 Standardised technique is a cornerstone of strength training.
-You must do an exercise exactly the same way each time to know if you’re truly improving.
+You must perform an exercise the same way each time to make and measure progress.
 It’s easy to put more weight on the bar and perform the movement with less range of motion, but you won’t be making any gains and eventually progress will stall.
 Olympic lifting, powerlifting, and other federations have created standardised techniques for various exercises.

 I’d strongly recommend learning proper lifting technique from an experienced coach.
 There are some basic skills you’ll need to achieve great movement quality in general, like organising your spine, bracing your core, and safe knee tracking.
 When learning technique, always control movements through their full range of motion.